 In 2016, mandolinist Don Stiernberg released a CD titled “Good Numbers” featuring Andy on acoustic archtop guitar.
 2015 marked the release of organist Chris Foreman's debut recording "Now Is The Time” which featured Andy on several cuts.
-He has collaborated on three CDs with Petra van Nuis, the most recent being the 2012 release "Petra's Recession Seven - Live In Chicago."
+He has collaborated on four CDs with Petra van Nuis, the most recent being the 2017 duo release "Lessons Lyrical."

 Andy had the good fortune to learn directly from several guitar masters, including Cal Collins, Ted Greene, and Howard Alden.
 His most important mentor was the late Kenny Poole, who called Andy his protégé.

 "One of Chicago’s most appealing jazz guitarists…uncounted Chicago jazz artists have collaborated with Brown on club dates and recording sessions, and they know better than anyone the depth of his work and unpretentiousness of his manner…for all his easygoing virtuosity, he places the emphasis on musical phrase rather than pyrotechnics."